-The San Leandro Unified School District (the "District") accounts for its financial transactions in accordance with the policies and procedures of the Department of Education's California School Accounting Manual.
+The San Leandro Unified School District(the "District") accounts for its financial transactions in accordance with the policies and procedures of the Department of Education's California School Accounting Manual.
 The accounting policies of the District conform to generally accepted accounting principles as prescribed by the Governmental Accounting Standards Board (GASB) and the American Institute of Certified Public Accountants (AICPA).

-An oversight committee to the District's Governing Board and Superintendent, called the Citizens' Oversight Committee (COC), was established pursuant to the requirements of state law and the provisions of the Measure N bond.
+An oversight committee to the District's Governing Board and Superintendent, called the Citizens' Oversight Committee (COC), was established pursuant to the requirements of state law and the provisions of the Measure N & J bond.
 The COC is required by state law to actively review and report on the proper expenditure of taxpayers' money for school construction.
-The COC provides oversight and advises the public whether the District is spending the Measure N bond funds for school capital improvements within the scope of projects outlined in the Measure N bond project list.
-In fulfilling its duties, the COC reviews, among other things, the District's annual performance and financial audits of Measure N activity.
+The COC provides oversight and advises the public whether the District is spending the Measure N & J bond funds for school capital improvements within the scope of projects outlined in the Measure N & J bond project list.
+In fulfilling its duties, the COC reviews, among other things, the District's annual performance and financial audits of Measure N & J activity.

-The statements presented are for the individual Measure N Bond Building Fund of the District, consisting of the net construction proceeds of Election 2020 Series A, B, and C, as issued by the District, through the County of Alameda, and are not intended to be a complete presentation of the District's financial position or results of operations.
+The statements presented are for the individual Measure N Bond Building Fund of the District, consisting of the net construction proceeds of Election 2020 Series A, B, C, and D, and for the individual Measure J Bond Building Fund of the District, consisting of the net construction proceeds of Election 2024 Series A issued by the District, through the County of Alameda, and are not intended to be a complete presentation of the District's financial position or results of operations.
 There are no related parties or component units included in this financial statement presentation.